angelleger/laravel-response-cache/README.md

     'status_whitelist' => [200], // only cache these response codes
-    'max_payload_kb' => null, // skip responses larger than this (in kilobytes) 'etag' => true, // automatically add ETag header to cached responses 'debug' => env('RESPONSE_CACHE_DEBUG', false), // enable debug helpers ];
+    'max_payload_kb' => null, // skip responses larger than this (in kilobytes) 'etag' => true, // automatically add ETag header to cached responses 'lock_seconds' => 0, // hold an atomic lock for this many seconds while generating 'lock_wait' => 10, // seconds to wait for a lock to be released 'debug' => env('RESPONSE_CACHE_DEBUG', false), // enable debug helpers ];
 ```